yortus/multimethods/README.md

 ## Handlers
 - regular handlers (functions)
-- metahandlers (specially marked functions)
+- decorator handlers (specially marked functions)
 - chains of handlers (arrays)
-  - may be all regular, all meta, or a mix
+  - may be all regular, all decorators, or a mix
-  - if mixed, all metahandlers must be contiguous and leftmost in the chain array.
+  - if mixed, all decorators must be contiguous and leftmost in the chain array.
 This restriction is to simplify understanding dispatch of chains.
 It means that the handlers will execute in left-to-right order across the chain array.
 I.e. in a chain:
-    - (a) the metahandlers are all less specific than the regular handlers (so leftmost executes first)
+    - (a) the decorators are all less specific than the regular handlers (so leftmost executes first)
-    - (b) the metahandlers are increasing order of specificity from left-to-right (so leftmost executes first)
+    - (b) the decorators are increasing order of specificity from left-to-right (so leftmost executes first)
     - (c) the regular handlers are decreasing order of specificity from left-to-right (so leftmost executes first)